bitcoin-api/bitcoin-api-full-stack/README.md

 3. Perform bitcoin withdraws

-> Note about multiple servers:
+> About multiple servers:
-You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a few hundred thousand addresses. (this hasn't been tested yet, although this is according to what [Andreas Antonopoulos](https://aantonop.com/) said)
+You can set up multiple backend servers if you have lots and lots of addresses although you only need one backend server, even if you have a few hundred thousand addresses.
+(This hasn't been tested yet, although this is according to what [Andreas Antonopoulos](https://aantonop.com/) said.
+It's also possible he might have amended what he said because of changes in the technology since when he made the initial claim, in 2019)

 #### Steps to Setup a Bitcoin-Api Bitcoin Node Server